 Consider Suing the Other Driver's Insurance Company

-In most instances, the other party's insurance company will take care of the damages you have incurred.
+In most instances, the other party's insurance company may accept coverage and pay you the damages you incurred.
 But occasionally, especially in the absence of a police report, it may take the side of its policyholder and deny coverage.
-In this case, your own insurer may either cover the damage, sue the other company, or try to reach a settlement that works for all parties.
+In this case, your own insurer may either cover the damage, sue the other insurance company, or try to reach a settlement that works for all parties.
 But as a last-ditch effort, you always have the option of hiring a lawyer and suing the other party's insurer yourself.

-But keep in mind, there may not be enough evidence to make a solid case or the amount of money involved may not be worth the legal fees.
-In any event, make sure you carefully weigh the pros and cons of doing so before taking additional legal action.
+But keep in mind, there may not be enough evidence to make a solid case.
+Or, the amount of money involved may not be worth the stress and time spent in litigation.
+In any event, you should weigh the pros and cons of doing so with an experienced motor vehicle accident attorney before taking additional action.